Unless you have a lot of startup experience, it can be a little tricky to make down-to-earth financial projections for your new company.

 More startup questions to ponder

-Now retired, Mr. Delisanti has taught at the University of Puget Sound and The Evergreen State College in Washington state, and successfully counseled 2,000 new or young businesses via the Small Business Development Center in Tacoma.
+Mr. Delisanti left a strong legacy as a professor at the University of Puget Sound and The Evergreen State College in Washington state, and successfully counseled 2,000 new or young businesses via the Small Business Development Center in Tacoma.

-He agrees that it’s best to subtract or add 10 to 15 percent to or from the expected, which can be easily done in an Excel model.
+He agreed that it’s best to subtract or add 10 to 15 percent to or from the expected, which can be easily done in an Excel model.

-He’s also an advocate of creating contingency scenarios.
-He’s the consummate devil’s advocate for anticipating unplanned events such as riots, natural disaster, product pulled from shelves or hardship from construction on your street.
+He was also an advocate of creating contingency scenarios.
+He was the consummate devil’s advocate for anticipating unplanned events such as riots, natural disaster, product pulled from shelves or hardship from construction on your street.

 More scenarios for which to plan: